pricee/cs1200-beginners-git-workshop/README.md

 Windows: `dir`

 For more information on using the terminal, go [here](https://enexdi.sciencesconf.org/data/pages/windows_vs_mac_commands_1.pdf)

+Alternatively, you can navigate to the folder in which you want put your repo, right click it, and click "Open Terminal at Folder" or "Open PowerShell window here"

 **Type** the following command into your terminal, **pasting** the git clone url you just copied: